Oğuzhan Ercan

 Würstchen, a novel architecture for text-to-image synthesis that combines competitive performance with unprecedented cost-effectiveness for

 large-scale text-to-image diffusion models.
-A key contribution of their work is to develop a latent diffusion technique in which we learn a detailed but
+A key contribution of their work is to develop a latent diffusion technique in which they learn a detailed

 They first trained VQGAN (Stage A) then Latent image decoder (Stage B) and then text conditional latent image